 A recent study by Rafael Müller, Simon Kornblith and Geoffrey Hintin called “When Does Label Smoothing Help?” published only 2 months ago shows some positive results of label smoothing and discusses whether or not label smoothing should be used.
 Read the paper on arXiv.

 A huge thanks to Sam Miserendino for proofreading this post!

-Thanks for reading.
+I hope this post was useful to you.
 If you have any questions or comments, feel free to reach out on Twitter or email me directly at rick_wierenga [at] icloud [dot] com.